Outlet Shopping. . .

 Continue on Route 30 to Wells, Lake St. Catherine St. Park, and to Poultney where there are a number of antique shops.
 Take Route 140 to Middletown Springs.
 Take the cut-off to go by the

 back roads to Danby Four Comers.
-Go two miles north on Route 7 to the Peel Gallery; then return
+Take Route 7 back to Manchester.

 Manchester - Dorset - Salem - Cambridge - Arlington